 - Difficulty staying engaged in an academic task

-It’s important to recognize behaviors that might be annoying to us (e.g., listening to loud music, talking back once in a while, and occasional moody behavior) and behaviors that are truly hurtful (e.g., excessive depression, antisocial actions, harmful risk-taking).
-If you are concerned about a school-age child’s development, those feelings should not be ignored.
+It's important to recognize behaviors that might be annoying to us (e.g., listening to loud music, talking back once in a while, occasional moody behavior) and behaviors that are truly hurtful (e.g., excessive depression, antisocial, harmful risk-taking).
+If you are concerned about a school-age child's development, those feelings should not be ignored.

-As discussed in other lessons, if families are concerned about a child’s development, they should talk to the child’s health-care provider about their concerns.
-Their health-care provider can perform developmental screenings and possibly refer the child to specialists.
+Ultimately, if families are concerned about a child's development, they should talk to the child's pediatrician about their concerns.
+The pediatrician can perform developmental screenings and possibly refer the child to specialists.
 Families should also contact their local school district.
-The school district can arrange a free evaluation of the child’s development.
-This early intervention can help children get the services and help they need.
+The school district can arrange a free evaluation of the child's development.
+This can help the child get the services and help he or she needs.

-Just as children’s bodies grow through the childhood years, their brains are growing too.
-You will see major changes between 5 and 12 years old in a child’s thinking skills.
-Watch this video to learn more about milestones for school-age children and youth.
+Just as children's bodies grow through the school-age years, their brains are growing too.
+You will see major changes in a child's thinking skills between the ages of five and twelve years old.
+Watch this video to learn about milestones for school-age children and youth.

-A school-age child’s positive cognitive development can sometimes be disrupted and they may not achieve expected milestones.
-This can cause learning delays.
-Researchers suggest that using school-age children’s personal strengths might increase the likelihood of positive healthy development (Benson, 2006).
-This has been called a “developmental assets” approach, and you can learn more about this approach in the Apply section of this lesson.
-The following is a list of ways you can support school-age children’s development.
+A school-age child's positive cognitive development can sometimes be disrupted and they may not achieve the expected milestones.
+This can cause a delay in learning.
+Youth programs, such as before, after, and summer- school programs, can play a key role in helping school-age children develop and enhance their thinking.
+Researchers suggest using school-age children's personal strengths might increase the likelihood of positive healthy development (Benson, 2006).
+This has been called a "developmental assets" approach, and you can learn more about this approach in the Apply section of this lesson.
+The following is a list of ways you can support school-age children's development.